R1tschY/harbour-sailfishconnect/README.md

 ## Known Issues

-* SendNotifications: GSConnect does not show some of the notifications
 * LAN: A connection through USB-Ethernet and develeper mode is not possible.
 * LAN: Sometimes link gets destroyed right after first connection
    * Symptom: No connection to other device after app start, but connection is possible.